dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/windows/index.md

 The <xref:System.Windows.Window.Closing> event handler is passed a <xref:System.ComponentModel.CancelEventArgs>, which implements the <xref:System.ComponentModel.CancelEventArgs.Cancel%2A> property that you set to `true` to prevent a window from closing.

 If <xref:System.Windows.Window.Closing> isn't handled, or it's handled but not canceled, the window will close.
 Just before a window actually closes, <xref:System.Windows.Window.Closed> is raised.
 At this point, a window can't be prevented from closing.

-> [!NOTE]
-> An application can be configured to shut down automatically when either the main application window closes (see <xref:System.Windows.Application.MainWindow%2A>) or the last window closes.
-For more information, see <xref:System.Windows.Application.ShutdownMode%2A>.

-While a window can be explicitly closed through mechanisms provided in the non-client and client areas, a window can also be implicitly closed as a result of behavior in other parts of the application or Windows, including the following:

-- A user logs off or shuts down Windows.
-- A window's <xref:System.Windows.Window.Owner%2A> closes.
-- The main application window is closed and <xref:System.Windows.Application.ShutdownMode%2A> is <xref:System.Windows.ShutdownMode.OnMainWindowClose>.
-- <xref:System.Windows.Application.Shutdown%2A> is called.

-> [!NOTE]
-> A window can't be reopened after it's closed.

 ### Window lifetime events